srish-kumar/Jenkins-Terraform-EKS/Jump-Server.md

 *IAM Roles for Service Accounts (IRSA)*: Enables secure AWS permissions for EKS workloads without hardcoding credentials.
 *OIDC URL*: Unique to each EKS cluster and used for authentication between Kubernetes and AWS IAM.

 iii.
-Run these commands to deploy the AWS Load Balancer Controller:
+Run these commands to *deploy the AWS Load Balancer Controller using Helm*:
 $ helm repo add eks https://aws.github.io/eks-charts
 $ helm repo update eks